JPMorgan Chase names Kristin Lemkau chief marketing officer

-NEW YORK JPMorgan Chase & Co, (JPM.N) the biggest U.S. bank by assets, on Tuesday named Kristin Lemkau chief marketing officer for the entire company.
+NEW YORK Jan 7 JPMorgan Chase & Co, the biggest U.S. bank by assets, on Tuesday named Kristin Lemkau chief marketing officer for the entire company.

 Lemkau, 46, will continue as chief communications officer for the Chase consumer and community banking unit and will also be responsible for company-wide brand strategy and advertising, sponsorships, market research and event marketing, according to a statement from the firm.